 The best pubs in Oxford aren’t always on the main roads, in fact, they’re very rarely so.
 You need to know where to look.
 Here’s where to start.

 The Bear Inn

 The Bear Inn (The Bear for short) is one of the oldest pubs in Oxford (many say that it is the oldest pub in Oxford).

 Whichever way you look at it – people have been drinking and carousing on this spot since 1242.
 The current buildings date from the 17th century.

 The Bear looks every inch the part of a historic Oxford pub – low ceilings, tiny rooms, beamed ceilings, worn wooden floors.
 It’s as much a part of the city’s history as nearby Christ Church and should be high up on your list of things to do in Oxford.

-These days, The Bear is a Fuller’s pub serving up a good range of real ales including Fuller’s famous London Pride and HSB (Horndean Special Bitter)a rich and fruity ale that’s perfect for cold winters days.
+These days, The Bear is a Fuller’s pub serving up a good range of real ales, including Fuller’s famous London Pride and HSB (Horndean Special Bitter)a rich and fruity ale that’s perfect for cold winter days.

 Read More: The Best Things to do in Oxford

 There’s almost no way that you would stumble across The Turf Tavern by accident.
 Hidden away and only accessed by two small alleys, The Turf is a pub that’s worth a little effort.